 Look out for loose or missing roof tiles which may lead to leaks from rain or melting snow.
 Flat roofs need checking to ensure water is draining away, instead of pooling and causing damage.
 Clear leaves and garden debris from gutters and drains to ensure the free flow of water.
 Finally, seal holes and cracks in walls to deter mice from seeking warmth during the colder months.

 Since April 2018, landlords in England and Wales are legally required to get an EPC (Energy Performance Certificate) rating of band E or above.
 The EPC estimates a property’s cost of lighting, heating and hot water.
+There are no hidden fees or any other clickmiamibeach.com costs associated with our online slot games.
 The higher the rating, the lower your tenants’ fuel bills are likely to be.
 So, draught-proofing, energy-efficient lighting and boiler servicing will all make a difference.
 Similarly, water-saving devices and maintenance to reduce dripping taps are important environmental tasks that also make commercial sense.

 Heating and pipes